-- 1. Make sure that the modem router is receiving power (its Power LED is lit). - 2.
-On your WiFi-eabled computer or mobile device, find and select the WiFi network. - The WiFi network name is on the label on the modem router. - 3.
-Join the WiFi network and enter the WiFi password. - The password is on the label on the router. - Your WiFi-enabled computer or mobile device connects to the WiFi network.
+- 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
+On your computer or WiFi device, find and select the WiFi network.

+The WiFi network name is on the label on the router.

+3. Join the WiFi network and enter the WiFi password.

+The password is on the label on the router.

+Your WiFi device connects to the WiFi network.